DataDog/documentation/content/en/integrations/faq/azure-troubleshooting.md

 - dimensions
 - resource group
 - resource name
-- subscription id or subscription name
+- subscription ID or subscription name

-Attach a screenshot of a graph from Azure Monitor that shows a graph of the metric (it is important to graph 1-minute data points in the screenshot).
+Attach a screenshot of a graph from Azure Monitor that shows a graph of the metric. **Important**: Graph 1-minute data points in the screenshot.

 ### Enable diagnostics